jamesdhead/nextcloud-snap-wiki/Connecting-the-Nextcloud-Box-to-the-Internet.md

 `# sudo nextcloud.occ config:system:set trusted_domains 2
 --value=your.domain`

+*Note: replace "your.domain" with the domain name registered at step 1*

 # 4. Enable HTTPS

 Test to see if you can install a Let's Encrypt SSL certificate